 AgDirect, LLP: We participate in the AgDirect trade credit financing program, which includes origination and refinancing of agriculture equipment loans through independent equipment dealers.
 The program is facilitated by another AgriBank District association through a limited liability partnership in which we are a partial owner.
-Our investment in AgDirect, LLP, was \$8.0 million, \$4.0 million, and \$0.5 million at December 31, 2021, 2020, and 2019, respectively.
+Our investment in AgDirect, LLP, was \$9.7 million, \$8.0 million, and \$4.0 million at December 31, 2022, 2021, and 2020, respectively.
+We also receive a partnership distribution resulting from our participation in the program, which is included in "Patronage income" in the Consolidated Statements of Comprehensive Income.